mx1001/boxcutter_manual/docs/mode_red.md

 # Mode: Cut

+Hotkey >> X (during draw)

-Red box has only the purpose of cutting.
+Red cut has only the purpose of cutting.
 Users can toggle from any other state to cut using X.

 ![mode](img/modes/m1.gif)